Lewis & Clark Baseball League: Draft

-Roster Submission
+Roster submission

-Managers set and submit an active roster (with a maximum of 23 players) each week, operating like a fantasy sports league.
-Decisions pertaining a player's active status are final until the next week's roster submission.
-Even if a Clark Conference player is set to miss only one day, should the manager place him on the inactive list, he is not eligible to play any games during that week.
-If he is kept on the active roster, the team would play with 22 players during his one-game absence (unable to add a willing reserve midweek).
+LCBL managers were required to set and submit an active roster (with a maximum of 23 players) each week, operating like a fantasy sports league.
+Decisions pertaining to a player's active status were final until the next week's roster submission.
+Even if a Clark Conference player was set to miss only one day, should the manager place him on the inactive list, he would not be eligible to play any games during that week.
+If he was kept on the active roster, the team would play with 22 players during his one-game absence (unable to add a willing reserve mid-week).

-Undrafted "rental" players are eligible to come in and out of the LCBL.
-Inevitably, a few young adults are late to hear of the LCBL, miss the draft, and/or can only play in a handful of games.
-With executive committee approval, and only with reserve status, they can still play.
-In other words, the original 23 players that are recruited or drafted have preferential treatment.
-If the full-time recruits and draftees are healthy and present, they must be on the active roster.
-This policy provides competitive balance; no manager can arbitrarily dress a talented "rental" player, who is in town for one week.
+Undrafted "rental" players were eligible to come in and out of the LCBL.
+Inevitably, a few young adults were late to hear of the LCBL, missed the draft, and/or could only play in a handful of games.
+With executive committee approval, and only with reserve status, they could still play.
+In other words, the original 23 players that were recruited or drafted had preferential treatment.
+If the full-time recruits and draftees were healthy and present, they had to be on the active roster.
+This policy provided competitive balance; no manager could arbitrarily dress a talented "rental" player who is in town for one week.

-This is especially important in the postseason.
-A few LCBL players are dual-sport athletes and must leave at playoff time for the start of college football practices.
-In order to qualify for these voided spots, undrafted "rental" players must dress for 15% of their team's total games.
-Drafted reserves can play in the postseason without this restriction.
-Since all conference managers had a chance to evaluate (and draft) them before the start of the season, their diminished talents are known.
-Managers keep these players on-call for a reason; their opportunity to play just might come in the team's most important games.
-Both types of reserves must enter the roster while staying within the league's position-by-position limitations, filling a direct need at a particular place on the field.
+This was especially important in the postseason.
+A few LCBL players were dual-sport athletes who had to leave at playoff time for the start of college football practices.
+In order to qualify for these voided spots, undrafted "rental" players had to dress for 15% of their team's total games.
+Drafted reserves were able to play in the postseason without this restriction.
+Since all conference managers had a chance to evaluate (and draft) them before the start of the season, their diminished talents were known.
+Managers keep these players on-call for a reason; their opportunity to play might come during the team's most important games.
+Both types of reserves had to enter the roster while staying within the league's position-by-position limitations, filling a direct need at a particular place on the field.

-College Representation
+College representation

 Students at the following institutions have played for teams in the Lewis & Clark Baseball League: